OUTER JOIN

 • All records that match the join condition or predicate.
 That’s the expression right after the ON keyword, much like the INNER JOIN output.

-• Non-NULL values from the left table with the null counterparts from the right table.
-Non-NULL values from the right table with the null counterparts from the left table.
+• Non-NULL values are from the left table, and the null counterparts are from the right table.
+Non-NULL values are from the right table, and the null counterparts are from the left table.

 • Finally, it could be a combination of all things described above.